Azure/azure-sdk/docs/android/design.md

 Below is an example of writing a mock unit test using the [Mockito framework][Mockito].
 For more details on using Mockito in the context of the Azure SDK for Android, refer to the [unit testing][Unit testing wiki] wiki documentation.

-> TODO: Replace Java wiki entry for unit testingwith one for Android.
+> TODO: Replace Java wiki entry for unit testing with one for Android.

 ```java
 public class UserPreferencesTest {